Iconic Racecar with Phil Hill Provenance.

 The “C” in Jaguar’s XK120 C stood for competition, and the C-Type put Jaguar in the top tier of sports car makers by winning the 24 Hours of Le Mans twice, in 1951 and 1953.
 When Peter Walker and Peter Whitehead took the overall victory in 1951, it was the first British car to win Le Mans in nearly 20 years.

 The C-Type’s 3.4-liter XK inline-six engine was modified for racing with a new cylinder head, high-lift camshafts, special pistons, and an un-muffled dual exhaust system.
-The resulting 200+ horsepower was about 50 more than a standard XK engine, giving the sleek, 2,100-pound C-Type a top speed of 140 mph.
+The resulting 200+ horsepower was about 50 more than a standard XK engine.
+This gives it the sleek, 2,100-pound C-Type a top speed of 140 mph.

 Winning Le Mans, Twice